lawrencewoodman/techtinkering.com/content/articles/2021-01-25-storing-machine-code-in-rem-statements-on-the-vic-20.md

 ## How BASIC is Stored in Memory

-A BASIC program consists of a series of BASIC lines followed by two 00 octets to signify the end of the program.
+A BASIC program consists of a series of lines followed by two 00 bytes to signify the end of the program.
 The BASIC statements are condensed using tokens such as $8F for `REM`.
+To see a more detailed explaination have a look at: [Basic Line Storage on the VIC-20](/articles/basic-line-storage-on-the-vic-20/).

 <img src="/img/articles/vic20_basic_lines_memory_layout.png" class="img-right" style="width: 100%; margin-bottom: 2em;" title="Layout of BASIC lines in memory">